 In April 2021, our board of directors declared a cash dividend of \$35.0 million to the holders of record of our common stock and our redeemable convertible preferred stock as of May 3, 2021, which we paid on June 29, 2021 (the "2021 Dividend").
 Other than the 2021 Dividend, we have not declared or paid cash dividends on our capital stock, and we do not anticipate declaring or paying any cash dividends other than the 2021 Dividend in the foreseeable future.
 Any future determination regarding the declaration and payment of dividends, if any, will be at the discretion of our board of directors and will depend on then-existing conditions, including our financial condition, operating results, contractual restrictions (including any restrictions in our then-existing debt arrangements), capital requirements, business prospects and other factors our board of directors may deem relevant.
-The 2021 Credit Facility contains restrictions on our ability to pay dividends.
+The 2023 Credit Facility contains restrictions on our ability to pay dividends.
+Refer to Note 17, "Subsequent Events" included in these consolidated financial statements for more information on the 2023 Credit Facility.